lyteword/chspurgeon-tod/volume-2/psalm-48.md

 **Verses 4-7.**

-1\.The opposition of worldly powers to the church.
+1\.
+The opposition of worldly powers to the church.
 "The kings, "etc.

-2\.The manner in which they are subdued—by their own fears; conscience has persecuted those who have persecuted the church of God.
+2\.
+The manner in which they are subdued—by their own fears; conscience has persecuted those who have persecuted the church of God.
 They who have seized the ark of God have been glad to return it with an offering.

-3\.The completeness of their overthrow, As a fleet of ships of Tarshish, dispersed, broken, and engulfed by the east wind.
+3\.
+The completeness of their overthrow, As a fleet of ships of Tarshish, dispersed, broken, and engulfed by the east wind.

 **Verse 8.**

-1\.God has ever been to his people what he now is; the same *heard* as *seen.*
+1\.
+God has ever been to his people what he now is; the same *heard* as *seen.*

-2\.He is now what he ever has been: the same *seen* as *heard.*
+2\.
+He is now what he ever has been: the same *seen* as *heard.*

-3\.He will ever be what he now is.
+3\.
+He will ever be what he now is.
 "Will establish it for ever."

 **Verse 9.**

-1\.What are the lovingkindnesses of God?
+1\.
+What are the lovingkindnesses of God?
 Pity to the wretched, pardon to the penitent, help to the prayerful, comfort to the afflicted, etc.

-2\.Where are they to be found?
+2\.
+Where are they to be found?
 "In the midst of, "etc.

 (a) Here they are revealed.